johannesvollmer/regex-nodes/README.md

 # Core Features
 - Construct regular expressions using a visual editor
-- Insert existing regular expressions as Nodes for easier analyzing and visualization
+- Load existing regular expressions as Node graph for easier analyzing and visualization
 - Use the generated expression in Javascript
-- See effects of the expression live using a customizable example text
+- See effects of the regular expression live using a customizable example text
 - Coming Soon: Reuse existing patterns by utilizing Node groups

 # Build